Herero and Nama genocide: Background

 By the time of the Scramble for Africa, the area which was occupied by the Herero was known as Damaraland.
 The Nama were pastorals and traders and lived to the south of the Herero.

 In 1883, Adolf Lüderitz, a German merchant, purchased a stretch of coast near Lüderitz Bay (Angra Pequena) from the reigning chief.
 The terms of the purchase were fraudulent, but the German government nonetheless established a protectorate over it.
 At that time, it was the only overseas German territory deemed suitable for European settlement.

 Chief of the neighbouring Herero, Maharero rose to power by uniting all the Herero.
-Faced with repeated attacks by the Khowesin, a clan of the Khoekhoe under Hendrik Witbooi, he signed a protection treaty on 21 October 1885 with Imperial Germany's colonial governor Heinrich Ernst Göring (father of World War I flying ace and World War II convicted war criminal Hermann Göring) but did not cede the land of the Herero.
+Faced with repeated attacks by the Khowesin, a clan of the Khoekhoe under Hendrik Witbooi, he signed a protection treaty on 21 October 1885 with Imperial Germany's colonial governor Heinrich Ernst Göring (father of Hermann Göring) but did not cede the land of the Herero.
 This treaty was renounced in 1888 due to lack of German support against Witbooi but it was reinstated in 1890.

-The Herero leaders repeatedly complained about violation of this treaty, as Herero women and girls were raped by Germans, a crime that the German judges and prosecuctors were reluctant to punish.
+The Herero leaders repeatedly complained about violation of this treaty, as Herero women and girls were raped by Germans, a crime that the German judges and prosecutors were reluctant to punish.

 In 1890 Maharero's son, Samuel, signed a great deal of land over to the Germans in return for helping him to ascend to the Ovaherero throne, and to subsequently be established as paramount chief.
 German involvement in ethnic fighting ended in tenuous peace in 1894.
 In that year, Theodor Leutwein became governor of the territory, which underwent a period of rapid development, while the German government sent the Schutztruppe (imperial colonial troops) to pacify the region.

 German colonial policy

-Both German colonial authorities and European settlers envisioned a predominately white "new African Germany," wherein the native populations would be put onto reservations and their land distributed among settlers and companies.
+Both German colonial authorities and European settlers envisioned a predominantly white "new African Germany," wherein the native populations would be put onto reservations and their land distributed among settlers and companies.
 Under German colonial rule, colonists were encouraged to seize land and cattle from the native Herero and Nama peoples and to subjugate them as slave laborers.

 Resentment brewed among the native populations over their loss of status and property to German ranchers arriving in South West Africa, and the dismantling of traditional political hierarchies.
 Previously ruling tribes were reduced to the same status as the other tribes they had previously ruled over and enslaved.
 This resentment contributed to the Herero Wars that began in 1904.

 Major Theodor Leutwein, the Governor of German South West Africa, was well aware of the effect of the German colonial rule on Hereros.
-He later wrote : "The Hereros from early years were a freedom-loving people, courageous and proud beyond measure.
+He later wrote: "The Hereros from early years were a freedom-loving people, courageous and proud beyond measure.
 On the one hand, there was the progressive extension of German rule over them, and on the other their own sufferings increasing from year to year."